 - Organ transplants

 - Smoking cigarettes or cigars

-Each life insurance company has their own risk tolerance for patients with specific types of conditions or diseases.
+The willingness of life insurance companies to insure individuals with specific types of conditions or diseases may vary from company to company.
 At Turning 65 Solutions, we have insight into what providers tend to accept and deny, so contact us if you have any questions.